 Improvement requires consistency and structure.
 It requires knowing who does what when.

-When people know there’s a weekly leadership sync, and it always has the same structure, and everyone knows their role - that predictability creates space for actual work.
-When you establish a rhythm for how decisions get made, for how information flows, for how problems surface - improvement becomes possible.
+When people know there’s a weekly leadership sync, and it always has the same structure, and everyone knows their role.
+That predictability creates space for actual work.
+When you establish a rhythm for how decisions get made, for how information flows, for how problems get raised.
+Improvement becomes possible.

-Your scorecard question: Can you point to the structures and rhythms you established?
-Or are you still the single point of coordination?
+The test: can you point to the structures and rhythms you established, or are you still the single point of coordination?
+The first means you’ve built something.
+The second means you’ve just added more work to your plate.

 3. Motivated Individuals in High-Performing Teams